The solution of the Loewy-Radwan conjecture: Structure of the spaces of maximal dimension

-{ Let us collect the facts known so far written in the block partition with respect to blocks of sizes {1,} $k-2$, $p$ and $n-p-k+1$. {NE corner of l}inear space $V_0(n)$ respectively $V_0'(n)$ is made of vectors of the form {$ $} respectively {$ $}.
-Also, {SW corner of} linear space $V_0(-n)$ respectively $V_0'(-n)$ is made of all vectors of the form $ $ respectively $ $.
-So, linear space $V_0$ consists of all matrices of the form $ $, where $A'$ and $F'$ are strictly upper triangular.
+Recall that the spaces $V_0$ and $V_\infty$ satisfy Condition \textbf{AA}, so we may apply the results of Section \ref{sec3}.
+In the block partition with respect to blocks of sizes {1,} $k-2$, $p$ and $n-p-k+1$ the upper-right corner of linear space $V_0(1)$ respectively $V_0'(1)$ is made of vectors of the form {$ $} respectively {$ $}.
+Also, the {lower-left corner of} the linear space $V_0(-1)$ respectively $V_0'(-1)$ is made of all vectors of the form $ $ respectively $ $.
+So, the linear space $V_0$ consists of all matrices of the form $ $, where $A'$ and $F'$ are strictly upper triangular.
 The case of the space $V_\infty$ goes in the same way.
 However, the block division there may be based on a different index denoted by $q$ instead of $p$.
 We now want {to} show that these indices are equal and that consequently $V_0=V_\infty$.}

 \begin{prop} $V_\infty=V_0=V$. \end{prop}

 \begin{proof}